The AQHA Level 1 Championships offer both Level 1 and Rookie classes.

-To earn an invitation to the 2015 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of four ways.
+To earn an invitation to the 2015 Nutrena East or SmartPak West AQHA Level 1 Championships, the exhibitor must qualify in one of four ways.

-2. Place in the top 10 in a Level 1 class at an AQHA Regional Championship Show; the top-10 placing qualifies the rider on that horse only.
-If your Regional Championship does not offer the Novice class you are interested in, contact the show manager or show secretary to add the class.
-Again, since Novice halter classes are not commonly offered, a top-10 finish in the corresponding youth or amateur halter class at a Regional Championship will count for Level 1-eligible halter exhibitors.
-If your region is one that is choosing not to conduct a Regional Championship, you may participate in a region that is offering one.
-For information on participating in another region, visit www.aqha.com/regionalchampionships to see which regions are hosting a 2015 Regional Championship.
+2. Place in the top 10 in a Level 1 class at an AQHA regional championship; the top-10 placing qualifies the rider on that horse only.
+If your regional championship does not offer the Level 1 class you are interested in, contact the show manager or show secretary to add the class.
+Again, since Level 1 halter classes are not commonly offered, a top-10 finish in the corresponding youth or amateur halter class at a regional championship will count for Level 1-eligible halter exhibitors.
+If your region is one that is choosing not to conduct a regional championship, you may participate in a region that is offering one.
+For information on participating in another region, visit www.aqha.com/regionalchampionships to see which regions are hosting a 2015 regional championship.
 Call AQHA Customer Service at (806) 376-4811 or log-in to AQHA's member services area and order a performance record on the horse you placed with to verify your top 10 placing. –or–

 3. Qualify through the exhibitor’s state/provincial affiliate.
 If the exhibitor’s affiliate does not have a qualifying method listed, the exhibitor must nationally qualify or qualify through another affiliate.
 To qualify through another affiliate, the exhibitor must be a member in good standing with the other affiliate (other than the state/province you reside in) and be selected by that affiliate as a qualifier.
+If the exhibitor's affiliate does have a qualifying method listed, the exhibitor must nationally qualify or qualify through their resident affiliate.
 Find your affiliate's qualifying method then contact your affiliate to see where you stand in their list of qualifiers.

-4. Rookie classes will also be offered.
-Core Rookie classes (showmanship, horsemanship, hunt seat equitation, western pleasure, hunter under saddle and trail) will be offered for exhibitors who are eligible for the Rookie level as of January 1 of the Nutrena East or SmartPak West AQHA Novice championship show year.
+4. Enter Rookie classes before the entry deadline; no qualification method is necessary for Rookie classes.
+Rookie classes will be offered for exhibitors who are eligible for the Rookie level as of January 1 of the Nutrena East or SmartPak West AQHA Level 1 championship show year.
 Keep in mind the horse that you intend to bring for the class must also be Rookie eligible.
 Call AQHA Customer Service at (806) 376-4811 or visit www.aqha.com/leveling to verify your and your horses' Rookie eligibility.

-1. If a horse and rider competed in a performance halter, reining or ranch riding class at the Zoetis Cattle Novice Championship, they are not eligible to compete in either of these classes at the 2015 SmartPak West or Nutrena East AQHA Novice championship shows.
+1. If a horse and rider competed in a performance halter, reining or ranch riding class at the Zoetis Cattle Level 1 Championship, they are not eligible to compete in any of these classes at the 2015 SmartPak West or Nutrena East AQHA Level 1 championship shows.

-2. Invitations to the Novice championship shows earned by nationally qualifying are done so on a one-horse, one-rider basis.
+2. Invitations to the Level 1 championship shows earned by nationally qualifying are done so on a one-horse, one-rider basis.

-3. Exhibitors must be Level 1-eligible (formerly Novice) at the time of qualifying to earn invitations to the Novice championships.
+3. Exhibitors must be Level 1 eligible (formerly Novice) at the time of qualifying to earn an invitation to the Level 1 championships.

-4. Level 1 eligibility is based on a calendar year, meaning January 1 to December 31; the Novice championship qualifying period is July 1 to June 30 of the following year.
-Level 1-eligible exhibitors who nationally qualify before December 31, then graduate out of Level 1 on January 1, would still earn an invitation to the appropriate year’s Novice championship for which they qualified.
+4. Level 1 eligibility is based on a calendar year, meaning January 1 to December 31; the Level 1 championship qualifying period is July 1 to June 30 of the following year.
+Level 1-eligible exhibitors who nationally qualify before December 31, then graduate out of Level 1 on January 1, would still earn an invitation to the appropriate year’s Level 1 championship for which they qualified.

-5. An exhibitor must qualify in at least one class to earn an invite to the Novice championship shows; the exhibitor may qualify either nationally or state/provincially, but not both.
+5. An exhibitor must qualify in at least one class to earn an invite to the Level 1 championship shows; the exhibitor may qualify either nationally or state/provincially, but not both.

 6. If an exhibitor nationally qualifies, the exhibitor’s state/provincial affiliate will not include that exhibitor in their state qualifying list, which gives other exhibitors the opportunity to qualify.

-7. An invitation to the Novice championship shows earns the invitee the ability to enter any class that the exhibitor feels comfortable showing in with that particular horse on which the exhibitor qualified.
-The exhibitor must be Level 1-eligible in the class at the time of qualifying in order to enter that particular class at the Novice championship show.
+7. An invitation to a Level 1 championship show earns the invitee the ability to enter any class that the exhibitor feels comfortable showing in with that particular horse on which the exhibitor qualified.
+The exhibitor must be Level 1-eligible in the class at the time of qualifying in order to enter that particular class at the Level 1 championship show.

-8. There is no restriction on which Novice championship an exhibitor may attend.
-Exhibitors may only compete at one Novice championship per year.
+8. There is no restriction on which Level 1 championship an exhibitor may attend.
+Exhibitors may only compete at one Level 1 championship per year.

-9. The rule requiring youths to be 9 years old to compete in halter has been relaxed for the Novice championships.
+9. The rule requiring youths to be 9 years old to compete in halter has been relaxed for the Level 1 championships.

-10. Exhibitors may qualify, and attend, both a Novice championship and an AQHA world championship show in the same year.
+10. Exhibitors may qualify, and attend, both a Level 1 championship and an AQHA world championship show in the same year.

-11. Novice-eligible exhibitors who place in the top two at an AQHA world show will maintain Level 1 eligibility through the end of the year.
-Meaning, the exhibitor would remain eligible to compete at the Novice championship, provided they had qualified to attend the Novice championships.
+11. Level 1-eligible exhibitors who place in the top two at an AQHA world show will maintain Level 1 eligibility through the end of the year, meaning the exhibitor would remain eligible to compete at the Level 1 championship, provided they had qualified to attend the Level 1 championships.

-13. Exhibitors who win a halter class at a Novice championship are ineligible to compete in Level 1 in the subsequent years.
+13. Exhibitors who win a halter class at a Level 1 championship are ineligible to compete in any halter class at a Level 1 championship in subsequent years.

 15. No class entries will be taken on-site, but exhibitors have the ability to scratch from classes at the show.

-17. For the Novice championships only, if a horse becomes severely injured or disabled, a substitute will be allowed for the Novice championships that the injured/disabled horse qualified for.
-In order to replace a debilitated horse, written statements from two AAEP-approved veterinarians stating the severity of the debilitating injury or illness, and lack of probably of short-term recovery, must be submitted to AQHA or the show office at the event and the appropriate show office is notified at least one hour prior to the particular class.
-[Please note that due to Level 1 rules, the competitor does not have to own the horse that he or she shows at the Novice championships.]
+17. For the Level 1 championships only, if a horse becomes severely injured or disabled, a substitute will be allowed for the injured/disabled horse.
+In order to replace a debilitated horse, written statements from two AAEP-approved veterinarians stating the severity of the debilitating injury or illness, and lack of probability of short-term recovery, must be submitted to AQHA or the show office at the event and the appropriate show office is notified at least one hour prior to the particular class.
+[Please note that due to Level 1 rules, the competitor does not have to own the horse that he or she shows at the Level 1 championships.]